TheCharlatan/thecharlatan.github.io/_posts/2019-11-28-List-Of-Hardware-Wallet-Hacks.md

 :clipboard: Patch: https://github.com/trezor/trezor-firmware/commit/22f37e81a3270da5e8e5d6c55abc8f15f3a35567
 :mega: Explanation from vendor: https://blog.trezor.io/details-of-security-updates-for-trezor-one-firmware-1-8-0-and-trezor-model-t-firmware-2-1-0-408e59dc012

+:office: Vendor: Coldcard
+:scroll: Title: Attack on Coldcard short PINs
+:nerd_face: Detail:  The attack is achieved by connecting a man-in-the-middle (MITM) to the bus the CCW uses to communicate with its secure element (SE).
+Then commands on the bus are modified to cause the MCU to not count failed PIN entry attempts.
+This gives the attacker an unlimited number of attempts to guess the PIN.
+:eyes: Type: Bypass of authentication
+:poop: Bug: Bad secure chip answer verification
+:sunglasses: Reporter: Lazy Ninja
+:mega: Explanation from vendor: https://blog.coinkite.com/use-long-pins/
+:dart: Explanation from reporter: https://www.cryptolazyninja.com/2019/03/coldcard-wallet-short-pin-brute-force.html

 :office: Vendor: Shift Cryptosecurity
 :iphone: Product: BitBox01
 :scroll: Title: Information leak via U2F